 Are you planning your next vacation and considering a cruise from Rome?
-Visiting the epicenter of the greatest empire in history for the very first time will give you goosebumps.
-We say the thrill of seeing Rome with your own eyes is the same whether you are a first-time visitor or a returning guest.
+Visiting the epicenter of the greatest empire in history for the first time will give you goosebumps.

 It’s impossible to see Rome in a day.
 Or even two or three.
 So stay as long as you can before you board your cruise ship.
-If Rome is a one-day stop, squeeze in as many sights, sounds, cultural landmarks, and gastronomic flavors as possible.
+If Rome is a one-day stop, squeeze in as many sights, sounds, cultural landmarks, and culinary experiences as possible.

 Where to stay before your cruise from Rome

-Let’s start with where to stay before you start your cruise from Rome.
+Let’s start with where to stay before your cruise from Rome.
 Rome’s principal cruise port is the Port of Civitavecchia, about 90 minutes outside the city.
 Stay in the center of Rome, then transfer to the port on the day of your cruise.
-Or spend one night in Civitavecchia as well just before your cruise.
+Or transfer to Civitavecchia the day before your cruise and spend the night there.

 - Hotel Savoy Roma